|

 14 Feb 1969 Butterworth again |

-25 aircraft and support personnel began move to Butterworth where they joined 75 Squadron.
-Regular detachments to Singapore began; continued for the next 22 years with regular rotations of personnel between Williamtown and Butterworth.
-The detachments came under the ANZUK Defence System. |
+25 aircraft and support personnel began move to Butterworth, where they operated alongside 75 Squadron.
+Regular detachments to Singapore (RAF Tengah) began; continued for the next 22 years with regular rotations of personnel between Williamtown and Butterworth.
+The detachments came under the ANZUK Defence System. | |

-| Aug 1969 Mirages to the Philippines |
+Aug 1969 Mirages to the Philippines |

 In August 1969 two Mirages were flown via Phan Rang, South Vietnam, to Clark AFB in the Philippines where they spent several days evaluating an American "Electronic Countermeasures" pod for training. | ||

-| Jun 1970 1st 1,000 hrs in Mirage |
+Jun 1970 1st 1,000 hrs in Mirage |

 FLTLT J. Dereyter was first to log 1,000 Mirage hours | ||